MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/initialize-places.md

 Export your list of conference rooms and workspaces.
 The exported filename is _ResourceAccountsMapped.csv_.
 Initialize-Places, Option 1 only exports rooms, or workspaces associated with a room list.
 See the [Quick setup for building and floors](/places/get-started/quick-setup-buildings-floors) for an alternative of how to export all rooms and workspaces.

+> [!NOTE]
-_This isn't a required step if you have alternative ways that might be useful to quickly create a list of rooms/workspaces._
+> This isn't a required step if you have alternative ways that might be useful to quickly create a list of rooms/workspaces.

 ```powershell
 Initialize-Places